-NURS 111 3 Units Medial Terminology
+NURS 111 3.0 Units NURS 159

+Medical Terminology

 Course Advisory: SCC minimum English and Math standards.
-Basic Computer navigation skills and frequent internet access is required.
+Basic computer navigation skills and frequent internet access is required.
 Study of the language of medicine.
 An introduction to terms, word roots and abbreviations related to medical practice and the functioning of the systems of the body.
 Three hours lecture.

-NURS 148M 5 Units
+NURS 148M 5.0 Units

 Maternal Nursing for International Nurses Prerequisite: Dean Authorization to Enroll; Board of Registered Nursing Letter stating need for additional content and lab hours in Maternal Nursing, Physical exam, Immunizations and proof of TB clearance as required by partner health care facilities; Criminal Background check and Drug Screen per Nursing Program requirements; CPR for Health Care Providers from the American Red Cross or American Heart Association.
-Course Advisory SCC minimum English and Math standards.
-Basic Computer navigation skills and frequent internet access is required.
-A family-centered course with emphasis on nursing care of women and children for the foreign nurses.
+Course Advisory: SCC minimum English and Math Standards.
+Basic computer navigation skills and frequent internet access is required.
+A familycentered course with emphasis on nursing care of women and children for the foreign nurses.
 The focus includes the antepartal, intrapartal, postpartal, and neonatal client, both healthy and ill.
 This course provides students the opportunity to synthesize and use nursing knowledge and skills in providing care to clients in a variety of settings.
 Concepts of homeostasis, communication, and growth and development are integrated throughout the course.
-The nursing process is used with concepts of legal aspects, pharmacology, clinical skills, safety and asepsis, crisis intervention, health teaching, and self-evaluation.
+The nursing process is used with concepts of legal aspects, pharmacology, clinical skills, safety and asepsis, crisis intervention, health teaching, and selfevaluation.
 Clinical assignments and self-study modules are offered concurrently with theory.
-This course must be completed successfully with a C or better to pass the class.
+This course must be completed successfully with minimum grade of C to pass the class.
 Five hours lecture, fifteen hours lab.
-(8 week course).
+(8-week course)